 In line with the above, what really matters is your personal learning experience.
 Even if you know that you can get the answer to an exercise you’re doing on the Internet or from a friend, take a step back!
 Of course you can ask others for their help, but always put your personal learning goals first and foremost.
-Get the information you need and find your own answers.
+Get the information you need about how to study better and find your own answers.

 In the long run, it is much more important to get results through effort and dedication.

 “Laziness may appear attractive, but work gives satisfaction.”

 – Anne Frank, The Diary of Anne Frank

 While you should have your own personal learning goals, study can also be a collaborative process.
 There are different ways to study and huge benefits to growing a network of contacts (teachers, peers and anyone else who may be interested) with which you can get in contact to discuss ideas and share views.